ACE mixture: Usage

 ACE mixture was most commonly made up in the ratio: 1 part alcohol, 2 parts chloroform, and 3 parts ether although other ratios existed.
 See 'other preparations' below.

 Chloroform (which was first used in 1847) used on its own produces myocardial depression, however the excitatory properties of the alcohol and ether contained with the chloroform in the ACE mixture was believed to reduce this.
 However, some did question this experimentally at the time.

-Many anaesthetists favoured ACE mixture and one author in 1887 in the British Medical Journal considers the ACE mixture, at the time, the best anesthesia for general use and use in childbirth.
-He states one downside; the "excited" state of patients on regaining consciousness after the anaesthetic, due to the alcohol in the mixture.
-Another downside of the mixture, as with most anaesthetics at the time, was its high flammability.
+Many anesthetists favored ACE mixture and one author in 1887 in the British Medical Journal considers the ACE mixture, at the time, the best anesthesia for general use and use in childbirth.
+He states one downside; the "excited" state of patients on regaining consciousness after the anesthetic, due to the alcohol in the mixture.
+Another downside of the mixture, as with most anesthetics at the time, was its high flammability.

 Deaths have been known to occur from the mixture.
 However, fewer deaths from ACE mixture were reported than deaths from chloroform or ether.

 Other preparations

 After widespread use of ACE mixture, anaesthetists would try different mixtures for different patients and different procedures.
 CE mixture omitted the alcohol and AC mixture omitted the ether.
 One doctor described using equal parts alcohol and chloroform in minor operations, but chloroform with Eau de Cologne (which has a high alcohol content) in dental procedures for a more pleasant experience.

+Despite the similar names, the anaesthetic mixture named "bichloride of methylene" did not contain the actual compound that would be called bichloride of methylene (Dichloromethane CH2Cl2).
+Instead, it was later discovered as a mixture of chloroform and alcohol marketed as the bichloride of methylene and even given the formula CH2Cl2.